Install Free

 Sometimes your issue is recognized by additional analyzers.
 When this occurs, a full list of all quick fixes will appear in the tooltip; SonarLint’s Quick Fixes are distinguishable by the SonarLint icon preceding the text title.

-Fixing security hotspots and taint vulnerabilities
+Fixing security hotspots and injection vulnerabilities

 Marking issues